Skip to main content

 Gridding

-This is the best options for shooters that feature a lot of bullets and actors, you can adjust the grid sizes, as well as how the objects are gridded to get the best possible performance.
+This is the best option for shooters that feature a lot of bullets and actors, you can adjust the grid sizes, as well as how the objects are gridded to get the best possible performance.

 Collision Special Options